luqmansen/luqmansen.github.io/content/scratchpads/LSM in 3 weeks.md

 This is will be similar to RLE, which might will have higher compression ratio but you cannot do SIMD / paralleize the operation.

 🤖 AI Correction:
 Sorry I shouldn't just mention this out of nowhere.
-SIMD indeed fumble on data chain dependency, which means
+SIMD indeed fumble on data chain dependency.
+But there's an easier reason here: you cannot do stuff like binary search within the block.
+To use `seek_to_key`, you have to iterate over from the first key to that `K` key (which is my current implementation, that's why i thought of this earlier.
+I don't even utilize the `block.offsets` property at all :D)

 ### Week 2 Day 1